francis-clairicia/EasyNetwork/docs/source/glossary.rst

       * incremental serializers

-        Incremental serializers, on the other hand, provide the full representation of the Python object in :py:class:`bytes` **part by part**, sometimes including additional metadata used during deserialization.
+        Incremental serializers, on the other hand, provide the full representation of the Python object in :class:`bytes` **part by part**, sometimes including additional metadata used during deserialization.

         During deserialization, they have the ability **to know when the** :term:`packet` **is complete** (and wait if incomplete)